alinnman/celestial-navigation/README.md

 You use the sextant to read the altitude (angle) of a sun, planet or star above the horizon.
 Repeat this several times.
 For each reading you get a circle that can be drawn on a map.
-Now see where these circles intersect.<br>
+Now see where these circles intersect.
+This will reveal your position.<br>
 In this picture we were located in Chicago.

 ![Intersections of small circles](pics/folium.png "Intersections of small circles" )